TGA-Stock/NewBlack/NB_Task 2_Technical.md

   ]
 }
 ```
 Product 123 has two variations available in blue and red, with the type property indicating if they are children or siblings.
-If the type is "child," the variation is one level below product 123, while if it's "sibling," the variations are on the same level, sharing the same parent.
+If the type is "child," the variation is one level below product 123, but if it is "sibling," the variations are on the same level, sharing the same parent.

 #### Differences from CopyToParentProductPropertyTypeID

 There is a direct reference to the ID of the child/sibling through a product_id property, along with the values of the content.
 With the CopyToParentProductPropertyTypeID commit, you only get a distinct list of values, with no relation to products.
-While having just the values is useful for filtering and aggregation, it doesn't work for display or linking.
+While having just the values is useful for filtering and aggregation, it does not work for display or linking.

-The contents of variation are entirely unindexed, meaning it's not possible to filter anything inside of it.
-It's purely intended as enrichment data, not for search or filtering.
+The contents of variation are entirely unindexed, meaning it is not possible to filter anything inside of it.
+This is intended as enrichment data, not for search or filtering.

 >**Note:**
-By default, variations are not returned by SearchProducts or other services that accept an IncludedFields property.
+By default, variations are not returned by `SearchProducts` or other services that accept an `IncludedFields` property.
 You have to request the variations field to include it.
 Changing the value of these two settings has no immediate effect.
 The value is only checked when a product is composed.
-After changing the settings, you should perform a ComposeProducts operation.
-This is not done automatically, as it’s an expensive operation, and you may want to test it by composing a few products first.
+After changing the settings, you should perform a `ComposeProducts` operation.
+This is not done automatically, and you may want to test it by composing a few products first.

 ## Error handling - Failure responses